syncfusion-content/maui-docs/MAUI/Picker/dealing-with-header-and-footer.md

 ## Perform validation with default validation button

-Picker allows performing validation based on `OK` or `Cancel` button by hooking SfPicker.OkButtonClicked and SfPicker.CancelButtonClicked.
+Picker allows validation based on the OK or Cancel button by hooking into the SfPicker.OkButtonClicked and SfPicker.CancelButtonClicked.
 In this event, from the SelectionChangedEvent argument, current selected items can be obtained.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}